sftcd/openssl/esnistuff/README.md

 Most recent first...

-- (Not sure this is fixed yet, more testing needed.)
+- (Not fixed yet, still testing.)
 There was an, I guess, thread-related issue in ``esni_cb`` in ``s_server`` causing eventual (but fairly speedy) crashes of ``s_server`` when dumping out the ``SSL_ESNI`` content.
 I changed the callback prototype so that the output string to print is